Chrissy/tuxedo/README.md

 ![](https://s3-us-west-2.amazonaws.com/chrissy-portfolio-images/tux_2.png)

 [Tuxedo No.2](http://tuxedono2.com) is an online cocktail resource.
-It emulates the creativity, curation, and orginizational principles of great printed cocktail books, but recipes are indexed, searchable, and free.
+It emulates the creativity, curation, and organizational principles of great printed cocktail books, but recipes are indexed, searchable, and free.